DDDtools/AdvancedScale/README.md

 ## ◆`Interface`

 <h2>&nbsp;&nbsp;&nbsp;&nbsp;1.
 Face Handles</h2>

-Located at the center of each face.
+- **`Face Handles`** located at the center of each face.
 Drag a handle to scale the selection along a single axis while the opposite face remains fixed

 <p>&nbsp;</p>